yezkez10/tp/docs/DeveloperGuide.md

 **MSS**

-1. Patient visits the clinic
+1. Patient visits the clinic.
-2. Clinic staff needs the information of this specific patient
+2. Clinic staff needs the information of this specific patient.
-3. Clinic staff inserts the patient's details
+3. Clinic staff inserts the patient's details.
-4. ClinicAssistant retrieves the patient's information for the clinic staff
+4. ClinicAssistant retrieves the patient's information for the clinic staff.

    Use case ends.

 **Extensions**

 * 3a.
-The patient cannot be found
+The patient cannot be found.
     * 3a1.
 ClinicAssistant shows an error message.

       Use case resumes at step 3.

+**Use case 4: Edit details of a specific patient**

+**MSS**

+1. Patient visits the clinic.
+2. Patient informs clinic staff of changes to his/her details.
+3. Clinic staff searches for the patient in Clinic Assistant (by name or NRIC).
+4. Clinic staff edits the patient's details in Clinic Assistant.
+5. ClinicAssistant shows a confirmation message.

+   Use case ends.

+**Extensions**

+* 3a.
+The patient cannot be found.
+    * 3a1.
+ClinicAssistant shows an error message.
+    * 3a2.
+Clinic staff checks if the name or NRIC is correct.
+    * 3a3.
+Clinic staff searches for the patient again.

+      Use case resumes at step 4.

+* 4a.
+The given input to edit the patient's details is invalid.
+    * 4a1.
+ClinicAssistant shows an error message.
+    * 4a2.
+Clinic staff checks and enters the correct input.

+      Use case resumes at step 5.

-**Use case 4: Delete a patient**
+**Use case 5: Delete a patient**

 **MSS**